 Here are a few suggestions to get you started:

-No-Knuckling Training Sock Walks: Apply sock to affected limb and have patient walk slowly for two to five minutes.
+No-Knuckling Training Sock Walks: Apply sock to the affected limb and have patient walk slowly for two to five minutes.
 If deficits are bilateral, apply to only one leg at a time to begin.
-You may progress to longer walks or using on both front legs at the same time once patient is ready for this increase.
+You may progress to longer walks or using on both front legs at the same time once the patient is ready for this increase.

 Enhanced Cavaletti Poles: Apply sock to affected limb during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.

 Treadmill Patterning: Apply sock to affected limbs.
-This will greatly enhance any patterning exercise using a land or underwater treadmill.
+This will greatly enhance any patterning exercise using land or underwater treadmill.
 Time of use and progression during this exercise is at the professional’s discretion.
 If used in the underwater treadmill, be certain to remove after workout and let sock air-dry before next use.